Heart Bypass Surgery (Coronary Artery Bypass Grafting)

 Your heart care team will talk with you about your options and recommend the best version for you.

-During a standard CABG, a surgeon opens your chest to get to your heart.
+During CABG, a surgeon opens your chest to get to your heart.
 A heart-lung machine helps you breathe and pumps blood while we perform the bypass.

 We’ll take a blood vessel from your chest or leg and attach it to your heart to help bring blood flow back to the affected area.